When Xi Jinping participated in the voluntary tree-planting activities in the capital, he emphasized setting off an upsurge of afforestation and afforestation to paint an updated picture of a beautiful China-breakinglatest.news-Breaking Latest News

+Set off an upsurge in afforestation and greening to paint an updated picture of a beautiful China

+Li Qiang, Zhao Leji, Wang Huning, Cai Qiding, Xue Xiang, Li Xi, Han Zheng

-Xi Jinping, General Secretary of the CPC Central Committee, President of the State, and Chairman of the Central Military Commission, emphasized when he participated in the voluntary tree-planting activities in the capital on the morning of the 4th that spring comes early, and it is time to plant greenery.
+Xinhua News Agency, Beijing, April 4.
+General Secretary of the CPC Central Committee, President of the State, and Chairman of the Central Military Commission Xi Jinping emphasized when participating in the voluntary tree planting activities in the capital on the morning of the 4th that spring comes early for people, and it is the right time to plant greenery.
 At this time of year, my country gradually set off an upsurge of afforestation from south to north.
 Today, we participate in tree planting together, which is to call on everyone to take action, not only to plant pieces of green on the vast land of the motherland, but also to sow green seeds in the hearts of the people, to welcome the spring of hope together, and to build a beautiful China together.

 The land in the suburbs of Beijing is full of spring rain and spring.
 At about 10:30 in the morning, the party and state leaders Xi Jinping, Li Qiang, Zhao Leji, Wang Huning, Cai Qi, Ding Xuexiang, Li Xi, Han Zheng and others took a car and came to the tree planting in Dongba Central Park, Chaoyang District, Beijing in the rain.
 At this point, join the people in the capital to participate in voluntary tree planting.